ExoticCandyC/eclibc/README.md

 As of August 2022, there are no plans to enable official support for Microsoft Windows®.
 But generally speaking, making the library compatible with MinGW32-GCC is a future goal and that would enable the unofficial support for Microsoft Windows® targets.

+## Documentation

+Wiki pages are planned to be added to the git repository, and an official website is planned to be generated that will host a begginer friendly C tutorial, beginner friendly C++ tutorial and a comprehensive guide on how to use eclibc in both C and C++<br />
+Considering my tight schedule and the fact that this project is a solo project, there is no expected date for the aforementioned documentations.